wp-plugins/text-widget-with-class/readme.txt

 == Description ==

 A text widget based on the default Wordpress text widget.
 Allows users to add custom classes to the title tag.
+Works with the default themes.

 It takes this:
 &lt;h3 class="widget-title">